-Darden Towe Park.
+Darden Towe Park

 Albemarle County is known for its natural beauty and sweeping mountain views, with the Blue Ridge Mountains in the north and west, the James River in the south and east, and the rolling Piedmont landscape of forests and farms in between.
-Community members value outdoor recreation and enjoy spending time in nature.
-The County's public parks, recreation, and open-space system includes a variety of features and amenities, such as managed parks, greenways, blueways, community centers, nature preserves, and athletic fields.
-These community assets provide access to nature, support active lifestyles and public health, and preserve the environment.
-The County's managed parks offer athletic facilities for organized sports, playgrounds, and opportunities to spend time in natural areas.
-Greenways provide multimodal transportation opportunities, connections to key destinations, and habitat for terrestrial species.
-Blueways (or water trails) provide access to streams, rivers, and other waterways for boating and paddling along with habitats for aquatic species.
-Blueways also protect natural areas such as steep slopes and vegetated stream buffers.
+We value outdoor recreation and enjoy spending time in nature.
+Our public parks, recreation, and open space system includes a variety of features and amenities, such as managed parks, green ways, blueways, community centers, nature preserves, and athletic fields.
+These community assets provide access to nature, support active lifestyles and public health, and preserve our environment.
+Our managed parks offer athletic facilities for organized sports, playgrounds, and opportunities to spend time in natural areas.
+Green ways provide multimodal transportation opportunities, connections to key destinations, and habitat for terrestrial species.
+Blueways (or water trails) provide access to streams, rivers and other waterways for boating and paddling along with habitat for aquatic species.
+Our blueways also protect natural areas such as steep slopes and vegetated stream buffers.

-Albemarle County's parkland is a major element of the community's 'green systems' that connect important environmental features such as forested hillsides, streams, and riparian corridors.
-This same green space preserves valuable environmental assets, such as wildlife habitat, tree canopies that sequester carbon and provide shade, and stream buffers that result in reduced erosion and sedimentation and improved water quality.
-The County's current and future parkland preserves natural landscapes and scenic beauty, elevating both the Development Areas and Rural Area by making them more attractive places to live, work, and visit.
+Albemarle County's parkland is a major element of our community's "green systems" that connect important environmental features such as forested hillsides, streams, and riparian corridors.
+This same green space preserves valuable environmental assets, like wildlife habitat, tree canopies that sequester carbon and provide shade, and stream buffers which result in reduced erosion and sedimentation and improved water quality.
+Our current and future parkland preserves natural landscapes and scenic beauty, elevating both the Development Areas and Rural Area by making them more attractive place to live and work.

-Parks and nature areas like Ivy Creek Natural Area provide opportunities to educate the public about local history and the natural environment.
+Parks & nature areas provide opportunities to educate the public about local history and the natural environment.
+Photo: Ivy Creek Natural Area

-Facilities such as this playground at Woodbrook Elementary School provide opportunities for public recreation access.
+Facilities like this playground at Woodbrook Elementary School provide opportunities for public recreation access.